KevinSkySolutions/SkySolutionsAiCare/README.md

 `npm run browser`

-To build for production w/ server rendering, type:

-`npm run server`

 By default, the site is available at http://localhost:3000

-The intention is to provide a basic, but comprehensive, skeleton for React projects.
-The tools included are:
+Few of the packages in this project:

-- React (of course)
+- React
 - Redux (state management)
 - React Router (routing)
+- React-Redux (connectiong React, Redux)
-- webpack (bundling assets)
+- webpack (bundling assets and preprcessing)
 - Stylelint and eslint (modified AirBnB)
 - Babel (latest JS)
+- RxJs (for async tasks)

 #### No Gulp or Grunt
 This project uses npm scripts to run the few tasks needed to build and serve the app.
 The scripts are located in `package.json`.
 If you need to add some task to these scripts, look for documentation on either the CLI or Node API for the tool you are considering.